learn-co-curriculum/phase-1-destructuring-assignment/README.md

 As developers, sometimes we receive information in a collection like an `Object` and we want to "pick and choose" elements out of the collection.
-It's a major pain to extract each property / value pair out of an Object.
-Here _destructuring_ can be a real help!
+It's a major pain to extract each property / value pair out of an `Object` and then assign it to a variable.

+Destructuring lets us type less and be more clear about what we want to pull out of an `Object`.
 Not only does destructuring help when working with data in your application, it's essential for understanding how to get JavaScript to include third-party code (like you find on [npm][]).

 ## Use Destructuring to Assign Data to Variables